 Tony’s marketing and broadcasting career spans many years, holding several key commercial roles at SKY TV plus Director of Communications and Director of Regulatory & Corporate Affairs.
 Tony has been a member of the Advertising Standards Authority, the Online Media Standards Authority and the Broadcasting Sector Advisory Group for the Digital Television Switchover.
 He chaired the Government Marketing & Communications Committee from 2010 to 2014.

 Tony is a Director of Antarctica New Zealand and a Trustee of the New Zealand Antarctic Research Institute.
 He was previously a Director of Pacific Cooperation Broadcasting Ltd and served on the Board of the Health Promotion Agency.
-Tony is a member of Kordia’s Health & Safety Committee.
+Tony is chair of Kordia’s Health & Safety Committee.